luciusmagn/lambdas-and-logos/book.typ

 idea of anonymous functions that can be passed around, composed, and applied.
 When John McCarthy created Lisp in 1958, he directly implemented lambda expressions, bringing Church's mathematical abstraction into the realm of practical programming.#footnote[
-    Lisp was first invented as a "useful notation", McCarthy did not expect that someone would go and implement it.
+    Lisp was first invented as a "useful mathematical notation" for computer programs, McCarthy did not expect that someone would go and implement it: #emph[ "Steve Russell said, look, why don't I program this eval ... and I said to him, ho, ho, you're confusing theory with practice, this eval is intended for reading, not for computing.
+But he went ahead and did it.
+That is, he compiled the eval in my paper into IBM 704 machine code, fixing bugs, and then advertised this as a Lisp interpreter, which it certainly was.
+So at that point Lisp had essentially the form that it has today ..."
     ]
+]

+Meanwhile, "logos"#footnote[
-Meanwhile, "logos" comes to us from ancient Greek philosophy, where it represented discourse, reason, and the underlying principles that govern reality.
-Heraclitus spoke of the logos as the universal principle according to which all things happen.
+    Conveniently written as λόγος, which is where I got the λς on the title page ] comes to us from ancient Greek philosophy, where it represented discourse, reason, and the underlying principles that govern reality.#footnote[ And about a fifty other different things.
+] Heraclitus spoke of the logos as the universal principle according to which all things happen.
 For the Stoics, it was the divine reason that pervades everything.
 In the Gospel of John, "In the beginning was the Logos" - the Word, the fundamental ordering principle.